Shopify/yjit-bench/README.md

 The benchmarks are found in the `benchmarks` directory.
 Individual Ruby files in `benchmarks` are microbenchmarks.
 Subdirectories under `benchmarks` are larger macrobenchmarks.

-Each benchmark includes a harness found in `/lib/harness.rb`.
+Each benchmark relies on a harness found in `/lib/harness.rb`.
 The harness controls the number of times a benchmark is run, and writes timing values into an output CSV file.

 The `run_benchmarks.rb` script pulls the latest commits from the YJIT repo, recompiles the YJIT ruby installation,